Revisiting Neuron Coverage for DNN Testing: A Layer-Wise and Distribution-Aware Criterion: Introduction

-This work advocates to design DNN testing criteria via a principled understanding about how DNN, with its hierarchical layers and neurons, approximate distributions.
-We argue that a proper DNN testing criterion should model the continuous neuron outputs and neuron entanglement in a comprehensive manner, instead of analyzing each neuron individually.
+\begin{itemize}[noitemsep,topsep=0pt] \item This work advocates to design DNN testing criteria via a principled understanding about how DNN, with its hierarchical layers, approximate distributions.
+We argue that a proper DNN testing criterion should model the continuous neuron outputs and neuron entanglement, instead of analyzing each neuron individually.

-\item We propose eight design requirements by characterizing the distributions approximated by a DNN and also taking into account practical implementation considerations.
-We accordingly design \nac, which satisfies all these requirements.
+\item We propose eight design requirements by considering the distributions approximated by a DNN and practical implementation considerations.
+We accordingly design \tool, satisfying all these requirements.

-\item We show that \nac\ can better assess the quality of test suites. \nac\ is particularly correlated with the diversity and fault-revealing capacity of a test suite.
-Fuzz testing under the guidance of \nac\ can also detect a large number of errors, which are shown as diverse and natural-looking.
+\item We show that \tool\ can better assess the quality of test suites. \tool\ is particularly correlated with the diversity and fault-revealing capacity of a test suite.
+Fuzz testing under the guidance of \tool\ can also detect a large number of errors, which are shown as diverse and natural-looking.

 \end{itemize}